ALICE IBBOT (x. April 5, 1593)

 Elizabeth Isley was the daughter of Sir Thomas Isley of Sundridge, Kent (1485-1518) and Elizabeth Guildford (before 1489-1532+).
-She married Richard Hill of Hartley Wintney, Hampshire (c.1500-1539), wine merchant and master of Henry VIII’s wine cellar, by whom she is said to have had ten or eleven children.
-Among them were Mary (1532-November 30, 1616), Margaret, Frances (wife of Robert Byng), Anne (wife of John Bellingham and Thomas Lewknor), and Richard.
+She married Richard Hill of Hartley Wintney, Hampshire (c.1500-1539), wine merchant and master of Henry VIII’s wine cellar.
+They had ten or eleven children, including Mary (1532-November 30, 1616), Margaret, Frances (wife of Robert Byng), Anne (wife of John Bellingham and Thomas Lewknor), and Richard.
 “Mrs. Hillis” is listed as one of Anne Boleyn’s ladies in January 1534 and it is tempting to think that this may have been Elizabeth Isley.
 On June 4, 1538, Henry VIII granted lands to Richard Hill and Elizabeth, his wife, and on February 6 and November 29, 1540, to Elizabeth Hill, widow.
 In c.
-1540, Elizabeth married Sir John Mason of Abingdon, Berkshire (1502/3-April 21, 1566), who served in a number of civic posts, including ambassador to the court at Brussels under Mary Tudor.
+1540, Elizabeth married Sir John Mason of Abingdon, Berkshire (1502/3-April 21, 1566).
+They had one son, Thomas (before 1558-before 1566).
+Mason served in a number of civic posts, including ambassador to the court at Brussels under Mary Tudor.
 Elizabeth was with him when he served in France.
-They had one son, Thomas (before 1558-before 1566).
 In 1557, Philip and Mary granted the reversion of Sutton Courtenay, Berkshire to Sir John Mason and Elizabeth his wife in exchange for the manor of Timsbury in Hampshire.
-In 1558, they resigned the grant in favor of their son.
-At his death, Mason held the post of Treasurer of the Chamber.
+In 1558, the Masons resigned the grant in favor of their son.
+At the time of his death, Mason held the post of Treasurer of the Chamber.
 Queen Elizabeth appointed his widow to fill out his term.
 Elizabeth erected a monument to Mason in St. Paul’s.
-The queen visited Lady Mason at Hartley Wintney, Hampshire in September 1569 and granted the lease of the demesnes and mills at Sutton Courtenay to Dame Elizabeth Mason for twenty-one years from 1574.
+The queen visited Lady Mason at Hartley Wintney, Hampshire in September 1569.
+In 1574, she was granted the lease of the demesnes and mills at Sutton Courtenay for twenty-one years.
 Elizabeth’s son-in-law, Robert Byng, served as her steward on the estate.
 According to a footnote in The Victoria County History, History of the County of Berkshire, Vol. 4 (1924) as reprinted in British History Online, Elizabeth was still alive in 1591/2.
 After her death the manor reverted to the Crown.
 Elizabeth is said to have died in Croft, Leicestershire but the exact date is unknown.

 ANNE IVE (d.1503+)

 Anne Ive was the daughter of John Ive of Boynton Hall, Great Finborough, Suffolk and his wife Alice.
-Her first husband was Nicholas Timperley of Buxhall (d.
-May 20, 1489), by whom she had four sons: Nicholas, Thomas, John, and William (c.1480-April 1, 1528).
-She inherited considerable land in Suffolk to pass on to them.
-Her second husband was Richard Gowle of Stowmarket (c.1440-c.1503), a wealthy merchant.
-She was his second wife.
-They married in about 1490, when he retired to Suffolk, and had one son, John, and five daughters.
-He left her lands in Great Finborough for life and named her executor.
+Anne married Nicholas Timperley of Buxhall (d.
+May 20, 1489).
+Their children were Nicholas, Thomas, John, and William (c.1480-April 1, 1528).
+She inherited land in Suffolk.
+In about 1490, she married Richard Gowle of Stowmarket (c.1440-c.1503), a wealthy merchant, as his second wife.
+Their children were one son, John, and five daughters.
+He left Anne lands in Great Finborough for life and named her his executor.

 ROSE IVE (1557-November 13,1632)

 Rose Ive was the daughter of Richard Ive of Kentish Town, St. Dunstan’s Parish, Middlesex (c.1535-February 8, 1558/9) and Elizabeth Agmondesham (d.1592), daughter of Henry Agmondesham of West Horsley.
 Widowed, Rose’s mother married William Hammond of Guildford (d.
 April 10, 1575).
 Hammond made his will on March 4, 1575, leaving the bulk of his estate to his wife for life and the remainder to his stepdaughter Rose.
-This included land in East Horsley, Surrey, Rayleigh, Essex, and Billingshurst, Sussex, together estimated to be worth between £4000 and £5000.
+This included land in East Horsley, Surrey, Rayleigh, Essex, and Billingshurst, Sussex, estimated to be worth between £4000 and £5000.
 On April 23, 1575, Rose married Laurence Stoughton of Stoughton, Surrey (November 12, 1554-December 13, 1615).
-On the death of her mother, Rose also inherited the house Hammond had lived in, called Leaden Porch, in Guildford.
+They had eleven sons and six daughters, including Laurence, Thomas, George (1581-1624), Henry, John, Richard, Nicholas, Adrian, Anthony (April 7, 1598-January 14, 1643/4), Israel (1603-1644), Elizabeth, Anne, Mary, Katherine, Sarah, and Rose.
+In 1592, on the death of her mother, Rose inherited the house Hammond had lived in, called Leaden Porch, in Guildford.
 In the 1590s, Stoughton sold East Horsley, Effingham rectory, and the lands Rose had inherited in Essex and bought Stoke-next-Guildford manor.
-He also enlarged Stoughton, and King James visited there in 1611.
-Rose and Stoughton had eleven sons and six daughters, including Laurence, Thomas, George (1581-1624), Henry, John, Richard, Nicholas, Adrian, Anthony (April 7, 1598-January 14, 1643/4), Israel (1603-1644), Elizabeth, Anne, Mary, Katherine, Sarah, and Rose.
+He also enlarged Stoughton.
+King James visited there in 1611.

 ELIZABETH IWARDBY (August 24, 1474-c.1549)